Aliases for ADCY8 Gene

 GeneCards Summary for ADCY8 Gene

-ADCY8 (Adenylate Cyclase 8 (Brain)) is a Protein Coding gene.
-Diseases associated with ADCY8 include adenoma and thyroid adenoma.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include adenylate cyclase activity and calcium- and calmodulin-responsive adenylate cyclase activity.
+ADCY8 (Adenylate Cyclase 8) is a Protein Coding gene.
+Diseases associated with ADCY8 include Dissociative Amnesia and Joubert Syndrome 24.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and adenylate cyclase activity.
 An important paralog of this gene is ADCY5.